Hole spin qubits in Si FinFETs with fully tunable spin-orbit coupling and sweet spots for charge noise: Theoretical Model

-where $i,j$ only act on the lowest pair of Kramers partners and the terms proportional to $\pmb{\sigma} p_z^2$ vanish because of time-reversal symmetry.
-On the left-hand side of Eq.~\eqref{eq:mass-Exact}, we omitted the index $i$ because the effective mass of each Kramers partner is equal, i.e. $m^*_i=m^*_j\equiv m^*$.
+where $i,j$ only act on the lowest pair of Kramers partners; a similar perturbative expression for the effective mass is given in Eq.~\eqref{eq:mass-Exact}.
 The subscript $E$ in the eigensystem $M_E$ and $\epsilon_E$ emphasizes the dependence on the electric field.
-For this reason, the spin-orbit interactions and the effective mass are externally tunable by the gate potential $V_g$, which controls the electrostatic potential $V_E(x,y)$.
-Another convenient parameter that characterizes the spin-orbit interactions relative to the inertia of the particle is the spin-orbit length
+For this reason, the effective parameters of the wire Hamiltonian are externally tunable by the gate potential $V_g$, which controls the electrostatic potential $V_E(x,y)$.
+We also introduce the spin-orbit length